dhirajdatascientist/Mongodb_CDLC/Setup/Setup_CDLC(L1).md

 # Problem Statement - IXTL
 * To use the Zomato MongoDB database from the command line (CLI)
+* This is just dummmy Zomato DB for Testing

 ```
 File Created by : Dhiraj